-The choral student will study and perform selected vocal repertoire, chosen specifically for the Intermediate age voices.
-Emphasis is placed on articulation, tone quality, timbre, and music reading.
-The choir will performs at the end of each 3-week session.
+The choral student will study and perform selected vocal repertoire, chosen specifically for Intermediate age voices.
+The choir performs twice in each 3-week session.

 This course is an introduction to synthesizers and computer music.
 Students will use Digital Performer and Native Instruments software running on Macintosh computers to explore the fundamentals of composition and synthesis with emphasis on creative projects and sound design.

 Prerequisite: Basic music reading skills.
 Keyboard skills are helpful, but not necessary.
 Students should bring their own headphones or earbuds.